ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 # Rational

 This proposal adds an `atomic_accessor` to the C++ standard, to be used with `mdspan`.
-When accessing data through an `mdspan` with an `atomic_accessor` all operations are performed atomicly, by using `atomic_ref` as the `reference_type`.
+When accessing data through an `mdspan` with an `atomic_accessor` all operations are performed atomically, by using `atomic_ref` as the `reference_type`.
-`atomic_accessor` was one of the rationals provided in P0009 for `mdspan`s *accessor policy* template parameter.
+`atomic_accessor` was part of the rational provided in P0009 for `mdspan`s *accessor policy* template parameter.

-One of the primary usecases of adding this accessor is the ability to write algorithms with somewhat generic `mdspan` outputs, which can be called in sequential and parallel contexts.
+One of the primary use case for this accessor is the ability to write algorithms with somewhat generic `mdspan` outputs, which can be called in sequential and parallel contexts.
 When called in parallel contexts users would simply pass an `mdspan` with an `atomic_accessor` - the algorithm implementation itself could be agnostic to the calling context.